-Pigs fill an incredibly valuable role on the small diversified farm: the Gleaner.
+Pigs play an incredibly valuable role on the small diversified farm: the Gleaner.
 Nothing goes to waste on a farm or homestead that has pigs.
 Imperfect vegetables, root crops gone soft, pomace from pressing cider, even wasted hay…these are all relished by pigs.
 And when the farm involves dairying, the symbiosis is even more natural.
 There is always leftover milk, whey from cheesemaking, and unsold product, and pigs thrive on this otherwise unusable dairy.

-We have a (rapidly expanding) herd of American Guinea Hogs, which has been a dream of ours since beginning our farm here.
-This is a very rare breed that nearly went extinct, but recently has been exploding in popularity among homesteaders.
+We have a herd of American Guinea Hogs, which has been a dream of ours since beginning our farm here.
+This was a very rare breed that nearly went extinct, but recently has been exploding in popularity among homesteaders.
 They are naturally small pigs historically raised in the American south, but well suited to the North Country.
 They grow very slowly compared to standard breeds, and max out at 250-350lbs (compared to 500 to 800lb behemoth “regular” pigs).
 This allows those with a small land base and minimal infrastructure to easily raise several of these, even raising their own breeding stock (as we have).

 Guinea Hogs are renowned for their friendliness, hardiness, and ability to forage most of what they need , given the land to do so.
 During the growing season, they often need no supplemental feed (!) if on pasture and/or woods.
 Another name for them historically has been “acorn eater.”
 We live on Oak Hill, aptly named, and give our hogs access to many acres of oak woods in fall.
 Perhaps this is the Maine version of the famed “acorn-finished” Iberian hams of Spain.